pivotal/docs-tap/scst-store/multicluster-setup.hbs.md

 # Multicluster setup

 Deploying TAP in a multicluster setup includes installing multiple profiles: View, Build, Run, Iterate.
-Supply Chain Security Tools (SCST) - Store is deployed in the View cluster.
-Before installing Build profile, you need to add configuration to allow components in the Build cluster to communicate with the SCST - Store.
+Supply Chain Security Tools (SCST) - Store is deployed with the View profile.
+After installing the View profile but before installing the Build profile, you need to add configuration related to SCST - Store to the kubernetes cluster where you intend to install the Build profile.
+This guide helps you add that configuration which will allow components in the Build cluster to communicate with the SCST - Store in the View cluster.

+## Prerequisites

+You need to have already installed the View profile.
+Follow the steps in [Install View profile](../multicluster/installing-multicluster.hbs.md#install-view).

 ## Summary of Steps

-1. Install View profile
-1. Copy SCST - Store CA cert from View cluster
+1. Copy SCST - Store CA certificate from the View cluster
-1. Copy SCST - Store access token from the View cluster
+1. Copy SCST - Store auth token from the View cluster
-1. Apply the CA cert and access token to the k8s cluster where you intend to install the build profile
+1. Apply the CA certificate and auth token to the kubernetes cluster where you intend to install the Build profile
-1. Install Build profile
+1. Install the Build profile

-## Install View profile

-Follow the steps in [Install View profile](../multicluster/installing-multicluster.hbs.md#install-view).

-##  Copy SCST - Store CA cert from View cluster
+##  Copy SCST - Store CA certificate from View cluster

 With you `kubectl` targeted at the View cluster, you can view SCST - Store's TLS CA certificate.
 Run these commands to copy the CA certificate into a file `store_ca.yaml`.